jusdisgi/zmk-keyboards-splaveferris/README.md

 ## Usage

-Edit your west.yml file found in your zmk-config's config directory to add the akohekohe module.
+Edit your west.yml file found in your zmk-config's config directory to add the splaveferris module.
 Example:

 ```
 manifest: